 Application and Acceptance Process

-Potential clients should fill out either the electronic or printable (pdf) application available below.
+Potential clients should fill out the applicable printable (pdf) application available below.
 We hope to have an electronic version soon.
-Printed applications should be mailed to Small Business & Nonprofit Law Clinic, c/o Northern Kentucky University, Chase College of Law, Nunn Drive, Highland Heights, KY, 41099 or scanned and emailed to email@example.com, or faxed to 859-572-6302.
+Printed applications should be mailed to Small Business & Nonprofit Law Clinic, c/o Northern Kentucky University, Chase College of Law, Nunn Drive, Highland Heights, KY, 41099; or scanned and emailed to email@example.com; or faxed to 859-572-6302.
 Once the clinic staff receives the application, it will be determined whether representation is appropriate.
 Completing and submitting an application does not create an attorney/client relationship.

 If the clinic staff decides that representation is appropriate, a student clinician will contact the client to set up an initial interview.
-After the interview, a final decision will be made on the client's acceptance.
-If the application is accepted, the client must sign an engagement letter prior to any clinic assistance.
+After the interview, a final decision will be made on whether the clinic can provide the requested services.* If the application is accepted, the client must sign an engagement letter prior to any clinic assistance.

 * Client selection is ultimately within the discretion of the clinic director.